 What Is Polished Concrete Floor?

 Polished concrete refers to concrete that has been treated with a chemical or concrete densifier and/or ground with fine grinding tools.
 These grinding tools of choice are diamond polishing pads and diamond-grit grinding cup wheels.

-If you know how to sand wood, then you already understand the concept of concrete polishing.
+The process is similar to sanding wood.
+If you have an idea about the latter then you already understand the concept of concrete polishing.
 Adding a polished concrete floor is considered superior in many ways to tiling the floor or covering it with a carpet.

 When choosing a flooring option, you need to consider the cost and functionality.
 If you use tiles or a carpet, chances are you will need to replace them in the future.
 This is not an attractive prospect for most homeowners.
 Concrete floor polishing is often a much better option.

 Polished concrete floors are known for their long lifespan.
 They are durable and will not chip or dent naturally like softer surfaces.
 If you want a specific number, think a minimum of 20 years with proper care and maintenance.

 The best part about a polished concrete floor is that it’s strong and resilient.
 It can withstand extremely heavy foot traffic and yet never chip or scratch.

 The only downside is that waterproofing such a floor is difficult due to aesthetic restrictions.
 However, you can always coat the surface of the concrete floor with waterproof membranes.